RichStone/richstone.github.io/_posts/2018-10-20-code-sprint-project.md

   <figcaption>The Magic Time Window</figcaption>
 </figure>

 Whether this time window exists somewhere in the future or not does not really matter.
-If you are really super busy, you have basically 3 major options at this point.
+If you are a busy subject, you have basically 3 major options at this point.
 {: .text-justify}

 1. *Do nothing and wait a bit more.*
-The project will then be forgotten or forever remembered in vain or done by someone else at some point.
+The project will then be forgotten or forever remembered in vain.
+Or done by someone else at some point of history.
 {: .text-justify}

 2. *Start building your project with tiny little steps today.*
 I am a big proponent of small changes.
-Like of [30-day challenges](https://thoughtbrick.com/lifestyle/hundred-30-day-challenge-ideas/){:target="_blank"} and of doing taking mini steps that improve your life and skill considerably, like writing at least [one sentence or one line of code per day](https://dariusforoux.com/daily-writing-habit/){:target="_blank"}.
-These habit building techniques are invaluable.
+Like of [30-day challenges](https://thoughtbrick.com/lifestyle/hundred-30-day-challenge-ideas/){:target="_blank"} and of taking mini steps that improve your life and skill considerably, like writing at least [one sentence or one line of code per day](https://dariusforoux.com/daily-writing-habit/){:target="_blank"}.
+These habit building techniques are incredibly valuable.
 {: .text-justify}

 3. *Give your project a huge kickstart creating it in one day* You can also find a short-term time window where you create the first version of it.
-The Minimal Viable Product of your project in just one day - in just one session: The Code Sprint
+The Minimal Viable Product of your project in just one day - in just one session: The Code Sprint.
 {: .text-justify}

 In this post, I want first to show you, how I came to do a Code Sprint.
 After that, you will find a Code Sprint template for your next awesome project.
 In the end, I will show an example of how I called a new pretty useful project into life: [la maREPOsa](https://github.com/RichStone/mareposa){:target="_blank"}.
 {: .text-justify}

 If you don’t care about long stories and want to get into it immediately, just scroll to the bottom where you will find a checklist to get you started.